Transport in Pristina: Public transportation

 Urban Traffic (Albanian: Trafiku Urban) only covers bus lines, of which are Lines 4 and 3A.
 Other lines are covered by private operators.
 To improve the services of public transport, the municipality of Pristina decided to invest around €2 million for Urban Traffic to buy new buses.
-Since 1907 there are plans for a steam tram line in Prishtina, as found in the archives of Prishtina.
+Since 1907 there are plans for a steam tram line in Pristina, as found in the archives of Pristina.
 The first bus line in the city started in 1932.
 New plans for a tram line, and a light rail train are foreseen by the Urban Mobility Plan of the city (2018).
-A train-tram line that would link Prishtina to the Airport is also part of the Kosovo Railways plans to develop.
+A train-tram line that would link Pristina to the Airport is also part of the Kosovo Railways plans to develop.

 Urban bus lines

 Taxis

 There are several taxi services in Pristina.
 There are some individual licensed taxi drivers with taxi meters but sometimes they offer of-the-meter prices.